 I could use individual interventions to help them improve behavior and school performance, but I prefer to blend these strategies into rules for the whole class.
-That way, I don't have to single out students with attention deficit disorder (ADD ADHD) or learning disabilities, who may already feel different.
+That way, I don't have to single out students with attention deficit hyperactivity disorder (ADHD) or learning disabilities, who may already feel different.
 Establishing clear expectations, incentives, and consequences for all students creates a community that fosters real learning.

 As much as possible, I anticipate and accommodate the problems of individuals in my class.
 For example, if I know that attention or language processing deficits make it hard for some kids to copy down spoken instructions, I provide typed assignments for everyone to take home.

 Here are some additional techniques that keep my class running smoothly:

 - Class rules.
 On the first day of school, my students and I hold a meeting to generate a short list of rules.
 The rules include behaviors that are difficult for ADHDers, such as "Always raise your hand to ask for help."
 We define each rule: What does it mean to "Use materials appropriately"?
 And we discuss the consequences that follow when rules are broken.
 Each student is asked to sign the "contract," which is posted prominently.

 - Straight talk.
 Many children have problems following directions or making inferences.
 They need step-by-step instructions and direct communication.